 Not all vets are equal.
 Only board-certified surgeons (DACVS or ECVS) should perform BOAS correction.
 Here’s the cheat sheet for your first consult:

-- Rhinoplasty (Alar Wing Resection)—widens nostril diameter 40–90 %, prevent nasal collapse.
+- Rhinoplasty (Alar Wing Resection)—widens nostril diameter 40–90%, prevents nasal collapse.

 - Soft Palate Resection (Staphylectomy)—remove excess 2–3 cm; insist on CO2 laser + cold scalpel hybrid for least tissue trauma.